> Folk Music > Songs > John Reilly

 Joan Baez sang John Riley in 1960 on her first, eponymous album on the Vanguard label, Joan Baez.

 Paddie Bell sang John Riley on her 1965 EMI/Waverley album Paddie – Herself.

 Eleanor Leith sang John Riley in 1965 on the Waverley album The Hoot’nanny Show Vol. 2.

 The Trugs sang John Riley in 1971 on their Traditional Sound album And Boldly Go to Sea.
 This track was included in 2001 on the Fellside anthology of English traditional songs, Voices in Harmony.

-George Dunn of Quarry Bank, Staffordshire, sang John Riley to Bill Leader on 4-5 December 1971, which was released in 1973 on his eponymous Leader album George Dunn.
-He also sang it earlier to Roy Palmer, on 14 July 1971, which was printed in 1972 in Palmer's book Songs of the Midlands, and was included in 2002 on Dunn's Musical Traditions anthology Chainmaker.
+George Dunn of Quarry Bank, Staffordshire, sang John Riley to Bill Leader on 4 or 5 December 1971, which was released in 1973 on his eponymous Leader album George Dunn.
+He also sang it earlier to Roy Palmer, on 14 July 1971, which was printed in 1972 in Palmer’s book Songs of the Midlands, and was included in 2002 on Dunn’s Musical Traditions anthology Chainmaker.
 Rod Stradling noted in the accompanying booklet: